Calculus 1 - Full College Course

 • For the given function, delta f is calculated as 2 minus 0.3 times ln of 2 minus 0.3 minus 2 ln 2, resulting in -0.4842.

-• The differential is used to estimate error, as shown in an example involving measuring the radius of a sphere with a possible error.
+• The differential is commonly used to estimate error, as shown in an example involving measuring the radius of a sphere.

-• The volume of a sphere is given by 4/3 pi r cubed, and a change in radius leads to a change in volume, representing the error.
+• The volume of a sphere is given by 4/3 pi r cubed, and a change in radius results in a change in volume, representing the error.

 09:31:23

-• When the exponent x approaches infinity, the outcome becomes uncertain, with values slightly above one potentially resulting in infinity as the power increases.
+• When the exponent x tends to infinity, the outcome becomes uncertain, with one leading to one and values slightly above one potentially resulting in infinity.

-• The limit as x approaches infinity of ln y is found to be 1, leading to the conclusion that the original limit of y is equal to the mathematical constant e.
+• The limit of y, which can be represented as e to the power of ln y, is determined to be equal to the mathematical constant e.

-• Various indeterminate forms, such as 1 to the infinity, infinity to the zero, and zero to the zero, can be handled using L'Hopital's Rule.
+• Indeterminate forms like one to the infinity, infinity to the zero, and zero to the zero can be handled using L'Hopital's Rule.

-• The core equation of Newton's method is x sub n plus one equals x sub n minus (e to the x sub n minus 4 times x sub n) over (e to the x sub n minus 4).
+• The core equation of Newton's method is x sub n plus one equals x sub n minus f of x sub n over f prime of x sub n, aiding in the calculation of increasingly precise approximations.

 09:33:42

-• Derivative of x to the n plus one over n plus one yields x to the n, following the power rule for anti-differentiation.
+• Derivative of x to the n plus one over n plus one yields x to the n, following the power rule.

-• Exception to the rule when n equals negative one due to division by zero, leading to the antiderivative of ln of the absolute value of x plus C.
+• Antiderivative of x to the negative one is ln of the absolute value of x plus C.

-• Antiderivative of a constant times x to the n is a times x to the n plus one over n plus one plus a constant, simplifying to A times the antiderivative of x to the n plus a constant.
+• Antiderivative of a constant times x to the n is a times x to the n plus one over n plus one plus a constant.

-• Antiderivative of f of x plus g of x equals capital F of X plus capital G of x plus C, reflecting the sum of derivatives.
+• Antiderivative of f of x plus g of x is capital F of X plus capital G of x plus C.

-• Proof that any two functions with the same derivative must differ by a constant, demonstrated through the mean value theorem.
+• Any two antiderivatives of the same function must differ by a constant, proven through the mean value theorem and derivative comparisons.

 09:35:58

-• The exact area under the curve is determined by taking the limit of a Riemann sum as the number of rectangles approaches infinity.
+• The exact area under the curve is determined to be 9 by evaluating the limit of the Riemann sum.

 09:38:25